amenzwa/amenzwa.github.io/computing/LawAndTechnology.md

 - IT companies enter into contracts, as a matter of course in day-to-day running of their businesses.
 - Every agreement is preceded by negotiations, where knowledge of the law is essential.
 - IT companies often sue their competitors for unfair competition, intellectual property theft, etc.
-- In many sectors IT systems are required to comply with numerous regulations.
+- In many business sectors, IT systems are required to comply with numerous regulations.
 - Some regulations place restraints on exporting IT products.
 - All IT companies that innovate avail themselves of intellectual property laws.
 - Many small IT companies are bought out through mergers and acquisitions (M&A) transactions.
+- Large IT companies have a habit of entangling themselves with anti-trust regulations.
+- Senior IT executives must sign non-compete and non-disclosure agreements when joining a company.

 It is, therefore, advisable that CS students endeavour to gain a basic understanding of how law and technology interact.
 This article describes at a high level the aspects of American law that pertain to the IT industry.